Adrian Griffin: Personal life

 Griffin is a Christian.
 His father worked for Boeing in Wichita, Kansas, while also working as a pastor in a local church.

 Griffin completed his bachelor's and master's degrees from Seton Hall.
 He earned his Ph.D. in Organizational Leadership at Concordia University Chicago in January 2022.
 His doctoral dissertation was titled "How Active NBA Assistant Coaches Experience Stress, Stressors, Coping Strategies, and Interventions in a Competitive Sports Environment."

 Griffin married Audrey Sterling in 1996.
-Together, they had four children - two boys and two girls.
+Together, they had two sons and two daughters.
 Griffin and Audrey divorced in 2016.
 Griffin went on to marry a second time, to his current wife, Kathy in 2016.

 Griffin's son Adrian Jr. was a McDonald's All-American and five-star recruit in the class of 2021 and was drafted 16th overall to the Atlanta Hawks in 2022.
 Griffin's other son, Alan, played his first two college seasons at Illinois before transferring to Syracuse his junior season.
 He last played for the Milwaukee Bucks on a summer league contract.
 His daughter, Aubrey, was also McDonald's All-American and five-star recruit in the class of 2019 and played at UConn.
 She was drafted in the third round of the 2025 WNBA draft by the Minnesota Lynx.